Skip to content

 Research Themes

 Social behaviors are diverse in nature, but it remains unclear how conserved genes, brain regions, and cell populations generate this diversity.
-I study how this diversity arises from evolutionarily conserved gene regulatory features and cellular states of the vertebrate brain by investigating how gene expression, chromatin accessibility, and cell-type composition shape neural circuits and behavior utilizing single-cell neurogenomics.
+I study how this diversity arises from evolutionarily conserved gene regulatory features and cellular states of the vertebrate brain, examining how gene expression, chromatin accessibility, and spatial organization of cell types collectively shape neural circuits and behavior through single-cell neurogenomics.
 I develop statistical modeling and machine learning approaches to turn rich, high-throughput, high-content biological measurements into quantitative, testable theories and useful computational tools.

 Brain, Behavior, and Evolution